meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 1. To prevent the packages from being accidentally updated before the issue with the latest version is resolved, add them to the `IgnorePkg` section of `/etc/pacman.conf`.
     1. Locate the line that begins with `IgnorePkg=` which may be commented out.
     2. Change it to reflect your desired ignore list, uncommenting if necessary.
 Multiple packages are separated by spaces.
 Glob patterns may also be used.

+### Updating and/or installing packages

+Assuming it has not been too long since you last did a full system update, the following options are available to you:

+- `pamac update` does a full system update including AUR, if configured.
+- `sudo pacman -Syu` does a full system update excluding AUR.
+- `sudo pacman -S [package]` installs a package using the current package database without updating any packages.
+You may get an older version of the package which is current with the other packages installed on your system.
+- `sudo pacman -Sy [package]` updates the package database and installs or updates a package.
+Be careful with this one; the version of the package installed may not be compatible with the packages currently installed on your system.
+Plus the updated package database will be used for future installations while some packages are not up-to-date with it.
+- `sudo pacman -Syu [package]` installs a package while performing a full system update excluding AUR.
+This is the best way to install a new package.
+- `pamac install [package]` installs a package, which may also be an AUR package.
+Depending on how `pamac` is configured, it may do a full system update as well.

+#### Updating the system infrequently

+If you have not updated your system in a long time, you may run into trouble.
+Follow these steps to get up-to-date:

+1. Update the package database: `sudo pacman -Syy`
+2. Update the `archlinux-keyring` package: `sudo pacman -S archlinux-keyring`
+3. Perform a full system update through `pacman`: `sudo pacman -Su`
+4. Optionally reboot.
+At this point, you have not updated any AUR packages, so your system is only partially updated.
+However, some AUR packages may fail to build if you don't reboot with an updated system.
+5. Update `pamac`: `pamac build libpamac-aur pamac-aur`
+    - This uses `pamac` to update `pamac`.
+If this fails, build `pamac` the manual AUR way.
+6. Update the remaining AUR packages: `pamac update`
+7. Reboot
+8. Double-check that your system is up-to-date: `pamac update`